 Union Minister Prahlad Patel launches portal to showcase Indian culture

-"We are unable to display most of our artifacts for the public.
+"We are unable to display most of our artefacts for the public.
 Our history and culture should be out in the public domain so that more and more people can see it and experience it.
-This portal will have all our heritage collection in digital format be it from our museums, libraries or ASI sites," Patel said.
+This portal will have all our heritage collection in digital format, be it from our museums, libraries or ASI sites," Patel said.
+The minister said the project is a part of the prime minister's Digital India initiative to showcase information about the rich tangible and intangible cultural heritage of India both at home and abroad.

+The portal hosts documents, images, audio-video files and other data from archives, museums, academies and libraries across the nation.
+On this portal, information about more than 90 lakh items are available currently.
+Patel said that from toy carts of the Indus Valley Civilisation to the charkha of Mahatma Gandhi, Indian culture encapsulates the words of the Shastras and the finesse of Deccan court painters, from the calm on Buddha's visage to the battle scars on armours, from rare images of monuments to bite-sized anecdotes and detailed accounts of Indian UNESCO World Heritage Site are available on the portal.

+The process of collecting and showcasing content on the portal is ongoing and over time, the information presented will be enhanced in quality and quantity, he added.
+The portal is more than a repository, it is a proud culmination of the melange of Indian cultures that has co-existed and thrived for more than 5,000 years, Patel said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)